keptn/keptn.github.io/content/docs/1.0.x/reference/api/index.md

 ## Uploading an API file to a Keptn project
 You can upload an API file to a project in any of the following ways :
     * Upload the file directly to your git repo.
-    * Use the `resource-service` API for uploading, as shown in the example snippet from above.
+* Use the `resource-service` API for uploading using the Swagger API as shown above.
+This gives you sections for uploading resources on the project, stage or service level.

+  To mimic what the `keptn add-resource` command does, use the `POST API` call.
 ## Architecture Details of Keptn API

 Keptn 0.6.2 introduced an NGINX as new K8s deployment and service called `api-gateway-ngnix` shown in the figure below.
 This NGINX allows to route the traffic and ensures that all requests are authenticated using the `/auth` endpoint of the `api-service`.